-- It is recommended that certain aspects are checked on site, such as insurance against hidden defects, the presence of cooperatives, and more.
+- It is recommended that certain aspects are checked on-site such as insurance against hidden defects, the presence of cooperatives, and more.

-It is important with shared construction:
+It is important with shared construction to check the following:

-- city council approval, building license, building eligibility certificate;
+- City council approval, building license, building eligibility certificate.

-- certificate from the Spanish register of commercial organizations.
+- Certificate from the Spanish register of commercial organizations.

 You also need to check:

-- contacting the Services Bureau in case of a mortgage request;
+- Contacting the Services Bureau in case of a mortgage request.

-- payment of taxes;
+- Payment of taxes.

-- drafting a notarial deed;
+- Drafting a notarial deed.

-- Choose a property, in some cases you can sign a deposit agreement and pay a percentage of the final price.
+- Choose a property; in some cases, you can sign a deposit agreement and pay a percentage of the final price.
 This is an agreement by which both parties undertake to complete the purchase and sale as soon as possible.
 The usual amount of a deposit is 10% of the property price.

 - Make sure that the property belongs to the seller and that it is free of administrative burdens or mortgages using the Land Registry.